-Staff recommends approval of the Certificate of Appropriateness to install a wall sign and a projecting sign per the attached documentation.
+Staff recommends approval of the Certificate of Appropriateness to install a wall sign per the attached documentation.

 Attached is a resolution draft for the HPC to review.
 If there are any proposed changes, HPC members can make edits.

 Alternative Options: